MSC World Europa – Outdoor Promenade and Illuminated Trees

 The building sits in a prominent location at the intersection of St.-Martin-Straße and Balanstraße and now forms the primary campus gateway building. dpa were commissioned to produce a lighting scheme for the façades, exterior social spaces and foyers.

-For continuity of the exterior lighting strategy, as with Haus 14+26, the slab edge at each floor level of the principle façade has been illuminated with an internal detail, carefully coordinated with the architect.
+For continuity of the exterior lighting strategy, as with Haus 14+26, the slab edge at each floor level of the principal façade has been illuminated with an internal detail, carefully coordinated with the architect.
 In addition, a thin exposed line of light terminates the architecture at the roofscape.
 The external columns have been lit with in-ground recessed uplights to provide rhythm and articulation to the architecture.
 The social spaces include uplit trees, integrated handrail lighting to steps and a family of lighting posts that suit the architectural character.

 When entering Haus 27 you are greeted by two large foyer spaces, with exposed concrete elevations, glass lift lobbies and mirror artwork.
 The low glare ceiling recessed downlights and wall washers create a bright and welcoming space, whilst being minimal in scale.